philfrei/AudioCue-maven/README.md

     AudioCue myAudioCue;

     // Recommended: preload one time only
-    // -- this example assumes "myAudio.wav" is located in src/main/resources folder
+    // This example assumes "myAudio.wav" is located in src/main/resources folder
+    // of a Maven project
     URL url = this.getClass().getResource("/myAudio.wav");
-    // -- this example allows up to 4 concurrent playbacks AudioCue myAudioCue = AudioCue.makeStereoCue(url, 4);
+    // This example allows up to 4 concurrent playbacks AudioCue myAudioCue = AudioCue.makeStereoCue(url, 4);
     myAudioCue.open();
     // end of preloading steps